-Is there anything we can do about this?
+Is there anything we can do about the 60% tax trap?

 It is possible to take action to ensure that your staff do not find themselves in this situation.
 One way is to remove those taxable earnings by exchanging them for something else that isn’t taxable.

-These agreements need not be only with respect to regular salary – they can be used for bonusses too.
+These agreements need not be only with respect to regular salary – they can be used for bonuses too.

 Alternatively, you can visit the Government’s website.